About the author

 Final paycheck laws by state

 Final paychecks are another payroll concern.
 Each state differs in its approach to ensuring workers get their final paychecks.
 Most have different requirements that depend on the way a worker's services were ended.
-Final check laws by state are different for a worker who was terminated than those for one who quit.
+Final paycheck laws by state are different for a worker who was terminated than those for one who quit.

 How does final pay work?